mkalten/reacTIVision/ext/portvideo/readme.txt

 -----------------
 There is a simple SDL2 demo application included, which shows the basic usage of this framework.
 If you want to start right away, simply implement and add a subclass of FrameProcessor.
 See the FrameInverter example source code for more information.

 Upon startup, the application is looking for the first available camera on the system.
 If a camera is found and correctly initialized, the live image from the camera is  displayed.
 Hitting 'T' will show the processed image, which in this demo is a simple imversion of the original.
-You can toggle the fullscreen mode by pressing the 'F' key.
+You can toggle the fullscreen mode by pressing the 'F1‘ key.
 Hitting 'P' can pause the display and hitting 'ESC' will quit the application.
-You also can save a bitmap image by typing 'B' as well as a raw buffer image by typing 'R'.
-Alternative cameras and specific settings can be configured within the camera.xml file.
+In Debug mode you also can save a bitmap image by typing 'B' as well as a raw buffer image by typing 'R'.
+Alternative cameras and specific settings can be configured within the provided camera.xml file (which on a Mac is found inside the application bundle).

 PLATFORM NOTES:
 ---------------